 those now-immortal words is that of Fred Foy.

-to a variety of early programs, he literally
+with his family to a variety of early programs,

-We will do so while reviewing a bit of the
+investigating.
+We will do so while reviewing a

 creation of the program, a factor that extends